Ancient Craftsmen

 If a tournament is not on, we can plan a private sumo stable (gym) visit to watch sumo train and interact with them over breakfast afterwards, enjoying an extraordinary and intimate view into their unique lifestyles.
 This fascinating experience also provides insight on Japan's ancient sumo traditions and most popular national sport.

 Tokyo and Kyoto are surprisingly fun, safe, and efficient by bicycle for all ages.
 Explore back alleys and unique places most travelers miss with an experienced cycling guide.
 E-bikes now allow all travelers to enjoy cycling for small or longer parts of their trip.
 For longer cycling trips, consider our Tango Peninsula cycling tour or explore remote stretches of sublime Kyushu.
-We can also add a detour from Kyushu to the wild, rainforest island Takushima.
+We can also add a detour from Kyushu to the wild, rain forest island Takushima.

 Japan is known for its bullet trains but not many travelers know it also has the world's an exclusive train, Seven Stars, a slow but luxurious one which crawls past majestic volcanoes, across hills shrouded in bamboo and cypress trees, then onwards to emerald green rice paddies and crisp shorelines of fishing boats and seaweed farms in Kyushu.
 Suites feature the finest in Japanese craftsmanship, with walls of rosewood and maple, floors of walnut, Shoji paper screens over the windows, and hand-etched glass of flowers and birds.
 Combine this three-night luxurious train journey with our unique itineraries in Tokyo and Kyoto.